form-action Content-Security-Policy Bypass And Other Tactics For Dealing With The CSP

 style-src

-After examining the Content-Security-Policy of some of the world's 500 most visited websites, it was evident that style-src is almost always so permissive that <style> tags and style attributes are allowed pretty much most of the time.
+After examining the Content-Security-Policy of some of the world's 300 most visited websites, I was delighted to find that style-src is always so permissive that <style> tags and style attributes are allowed in 100% of the websites I tested.

 CSS style code shouldn't be underestimated.
-There are plenty of high-impact CSS-based scriptless attacks.
-Once this realization is made, it becomes very apparent that the weakest point in most CSP configurations is style-src since it is possible to exploit applications with CSS attacks very very often.
+There are plenty of high-impact CSS-based scriptless attacks that can be used to compromise the security of applications.
+Once this realization is made, it becomes very apparent that the weakest point in most CSP configurations is style-src.
+When there is a Content Security Policy, it is still possible to exploit applications with CSS attacks pretty much always.
+So this is usually a clear shot.

 Blind CSS data exfiltration by Gareth Heyes